Previous Chapter: Blender Basics

 As our next step, we need to assign a material to our plane, so that it’s made from something.
-Right now it’s not really made of anything, so the system is, by default, giving it a dull grey appearance.
+Right now it’s not really made of anything in particular, so the system is, by default, giving it a dull grey appearance.
 If you render the scene, you’ll see what I mean.

 To set up a new material, let’s start by looking at the plane’s Material Properties.
 Make sure your plane is selected, and then click on the little icon that looks sort of like a sphere with a checkerboard pattern on it, on the Properties panel.

 Here, in Material Properties, we see that the plane has no material.
 It’s not really made from anything, and right now the only reason we can see it on our renders is because Blender has filled it in with some default material.
 Let’s change that by hitting the New button.

 Blender creates a new material for you called “Material.001” or somesuch.
 You can call it whatever you’d like, if you want to put in a new name.
 In any case, some properties of this material should now appear in the window.
 For now we actually just want to keep the default settings here, but, again, I am strong believer in the “understand what’s going on” model of tutorial vs. the “click this and things will just work” model, so let’s have a quick look at what we’re seeing.